mateussouzaweb/nicedeck/README.md

 curl https://mateussouzaweb.github.io/nicedeck/install | bash -
 ```

-Once the programs open, run the initial setup process and install the desired programs.
-You can also parse ROMs and manage Steam Shortcuts from the GUI.
+The program will open and you can finally run the initial setup process.
+After the setup process, install the desired programs, parse your ROMs or manage Steam shortcuts from GUI.

 *Note:* Restart Steam or the device to changes take effect into ``Steam Library``.